 16/EP Committee Work Programme

 The Committee considered its Work Programme and, following discussion, agreed to re-prioritise items for the February 2023 meeting.
-It was agreed the meeting would be conducted in a similar style of open forum to focus on the impact and understanding of Anti-social Behaviour.
+It was agreed the meeting be conducted in a similar style of open forum to focus on Antisocial Behaviour, Mental Health and Domestic Abuse.
 Other items scheduled for that meeting would be rescheduled for a later meeting.

 RESOLVED that the Committee Work Programme